Michael Flynn’s “Middle East Marshall Plan,” Explained

 - The scheme ultimately lost momentum as the Russia scandal exploded.

-The flurry of activity around the Mideast Marshall Plan in the crucial first weeks of the new administration demonstrate the priority it was given by Flynn and others.
+The flurry of activity around the Middle East Marshall Plan in the crucial first weeks of the new administration demonstrate the priority it was given by Flynn and others.
 And since this was prioritized from day one, it is reasonable to assume it was prioritized during the transition.

-The Mideast Marshall Plan involved lifting Russian sanctions, a key desire of the Kremlin.
+The Middle East Marshall Plan involved lifting Russian sanctions, a key desire of the Kremlin.
 Was this follow through on a quid-pro-quo — lifting sanctions in return for Russian interference in the 2016 election?

 The scheme also involved hundreds of billions of dollars and would have generated enormous profits for the individuals and companies involved.
 If this scheme was pushed with MbZ at the Seychelles meeting, it would have immediately signaled that this White House can be influenced by money.